Mudit0704/Stock_Portfolio_Simulator/Stonks/res/SETUP-README.txt

 12. You would have to input 1 as portfolio id 1 for getting value of "Portfolio1", 2 for "Portfolio2" and so on if there are any.
 13. Once you choose the portfolio, by typing in the portfolio id, you would get a prompt "Please enter the date (yyyy-mm-dd):"
 14. Input the date in the requested format, and you would see the portfolio value on the given date.
-15. Press "E" to exit from the operation
+15. Press "E" (Shift + "E"/Uppercase E) to exit from the operation
 16. Repeat steps 10 to 15 in the same manner to get portfolio value for portfolio 2, provided you created it.

 ================================================================================================================